 The Pension Code (40 ILCS 5/22-101B(b)(5)) requires that the "aggregate amount of retiree, dependent and survivor contributions to the cost of their health care benefits shall not exceed more than 45% of the total cost of such benefits."
-The Pension Code goes on to define "total cost of such benefits" as the "total amount expended by the retiree health benefit program in the prior plan year, as calculated and certified in writing by the Retiree Health Care Trust's enrolled actuary"
+The Pension Code goes on to define "total cost of such benefits" as the "total amount expended by the retiree health benefit program in the prior plan year, as calculated and certified in writing by the Retiree Health Care Trust's enrolled actuary...."

-The January 1, 2015 Valuation prepared by the Trust's actuary contained the results of the actuary's calculation of whether the 45 percent limitation established by the Pension Code was met.
-The Valuation noted that according to the preliminary December 31, 2014 audit of the RHCT, the aggregate amount of retiree, dependent, and survivor contributions for 2014 was \$18.16 million.
-The total cost of retiree health benefits paid from the Trust in 2013 was \$49.48 million.
-The Valuation calculated that the retiree self-pay as a percentage of total cost of benefits was 36.70 percent, which did not exceed the statutory limit of 45 percent.
-The Valuation notes that dental benefits and contributions are excluded from dollar amounts used in this calculation, since the Fund does not provide dental benefits, but only serves as a "pass-through" for dental premiums.
+The January 1, 2016 Actuarial Valuation prepared by the Trust's actuary contained the results of the actuary's calculation of whether the 45 percent limitation established by the

+Pension Code was met.
+The Actuarial Valuation noted that according to the preliminary December 31, 2015 audit of the Retiree Health Care Trust, the aggregate amount of retiree, dependent, and survivor contributions for 2015 was \$16.60 million.
+The total cost of retiree health benefits paid from the Trust in 2014 was \$52.99 million.
+The Actuarial Valuation calculated that the retirees paid 31.33 percent of the total cost of benefits, which did not exceed the statutory limit of 45 percent.
+The Actuarial Valuation notes that dental benefits and contributions are excluded from this calculation, since the Fund does not provide dental benefits, but only serves as a "pass-through" for dental premiums.